Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2: Main Results

 For comparison, the DESI Collaboration (DR2) reports similar trends in their joint analyses:

 from (CMB + DESI DR2 + PP), (CMB + DESI DR2 + Union3.0) and (CMB + DESI DR2 + DES-Y5), respectively.

 Overall, our results are consistent with the DESI findings, reinforcing the indication of deviations from a pure cosmological constant behavior ($w_0=-1$, $w_a=0$).
-More importantly, from a comparative perspective, we can conclude that replacing the 2D~BAO compilation with DESI~DR2 leads to similarly robust observational constraints in joint analyses.
-In other words, both datasets provide competitive and complementary results when combined with other cosmological probes.
+More importantly, from a comparative perspective, we can conclude that replacing the 2D~BAO compilation with DESI~DR2 leads to similarly robust observational constraints in joint analyses. {In other words, both datasets provide consistent and complementary information when combined with other cosmological probes.}

 The derived Hubble constant also shows a modest dependence on the adopted supernova dataset.
 We obtain $H_0 = 68.0 \pm 0.6~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ from the CMB + 2D BAO + PP combination, and slightly lower values of $H_0 \simeq 66.8~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ when Union3 or DES-Y5 are included.
 These results remain consistent with the Planck $\Lambda$CDM estimate and do not indicate any alleviation of the Hubble tension.
 Similarly, the amplitude of matter fluctuations, $\sigma_8$, and the total matter density, $\Omega_m$, exhibit stable and well-constrained values across all datasets, pointing toward a coherent picture of structure formation.